approvers/devlaza-back/README.md

 - address: String
 - password: String

-If you authentication succeeded, you can get login token.
+If you succeed in authentication, you will get a login token.

 ### Get user info
 GET `http://localhost:8080/users/<id>`